EHVA T02 (European HIV Vaccine Alliance Therapeutic Trial 02)/ANRS VRI07

 What is this study about?

-This international, phase II, double-blind study will evaluate two experimental arms each compared to placebo control in HIV-1 positive participants to see if either has a clinically relevant impact on viral replication.
-The study aims to randomise 69 eligible individuals across European collaborating countries.
+This international, phase II, double-blind study planned to evaluate two experimental arms, each compared to placebo control, in participants living with HIV-1 to see if either has a clinically relevant impact on viral replication.

 Type of study